Peter Högl

 Peter Högl (19 August 1897 – 2 May 1945) was a German officer holding the rank of SS-Obersturmbannführer (lieutenant colonel) who was a member of one of Adolf Hitler's bodyguard units.
 He spent time in the Führerbunker in Berlin at the end of World War II.
-Högl later died from wounds received during the break-out on 2 May 1945 while crossing the Weidendammer Bridge under heavy fire in Berlin.
+Högl died from wounds received during the break-out on 2 May 1945 while crossing the Weidendammer Bridge under heavy fire in Berlin.

 Early life and career

 Högl was born near Dingolfing in Bavaria.
-After he left school he worked as a miller in Landshut until he joined the 16th Bavarian Infantry Regiment in 1916; there, he then saw active service in World War I and reached the rank of Unteroffizier.
+After he left school he worked as a miller in Landshut until he joined the 16th Bavarian Infantry Regiment in 1916, serving in World War I and reaching the rank of Unteroffizier.
 He left the army in 1919 and joined the Bavarian police, transferring to the criminal police in 1932.
 He rose to the position of Kriminalrat in the Kriminalpolizei.

 Nazi career

 He joined the SS (member number: 249,998) and became a member of Adolf Hitler's bodyguard unit in 1933 and attained the rank of SS-Obersturmführer (first lieutenant) in 1934.
 From April 1935 he became the deputy to Johann Rattenhuber in the Reichssicherheitsdienst (Reich Security Service; RSD) and later was appointed Chief of RSD Department 1 (responsible for the personal protection of Hitler on a day-to-day basis during the war).
 In this capacity he was posted to the Obersalzberg, Munich and Berlin.
 From November 1944 forward, he was stationed in Berlin and held the title of Criminal Director.
 Beginning in January 1945, Högl spent time in the Führerbunker below the Reich Chancellery garden in central Berlin.
 In April 1945, it became a de facto Führer Headquarters during the Battle of Berlin, and ultimately, the last of Hitler's headquarters.